Vayu303/Zero-Trust-Network-Access-Simulation-Packet-Tracer/README.md

 ## Overview

 This project simulates a **Zero Trust Network Access (ZTNA)** architecture using **Cisco Packet Tracer**.
 It focuses on **segmentation**, **access control**, and **visibility** using enterprise-grade practices.
-The implementation includes VLANs, ACLs, AAA with RADIUS, EtherChannel, HSRP, Syslog, and basic SNMP/Honeypot simulation.
+The implementation includes VLANs, ACLs, AAA with RADIUS, EtherChannel, HSRP, DHCP and DNS Server, etc.
+Syslog, SNMP and Honeypot are dummy due to PT limitations.
-This is the first version of the project and it contains only one site (HQ), future updates will implement other branches, BGP and OSPF routing, VPNs, etc.
+This is the first version of the project and it contains only one site (HQ), future updates will implement other branches, BGP and OSPF routing, VPNs and more.
 This project is meant to improve with future commits in order to create a large corporate network.
 Zero Trust Architecture (ZTNA) – Simulation Scope
 This project implements Zero Trust Network Access (ZTNA) principles using Cisco ACLs within a fully segmented Packet Tracer topology.
 While not a full ZTNA stack (no identity provider, posture check, or dynamic access), it successfully simulates a ZTNA-inspired environment based on static access control.